KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 ## Overview

-This extension defines a transmission weight used to mix diffuse and transission colors, allowing for translucent materials.
+This extension defines a transmission weight used to mix diffuse and transmission colors, allowing for translucent materials.

 ## Extending Materials